 Choose Azalea Varieties for the Flower Garden

 In many parts of the United States, especially the Southeast, it just wouldn’t be springtime without azaleas.
-Old and established neighborhoods are especially hospitable to growing azaleas, as their mature trees provide the dappled shade and leaf litter that azaleas appreciate.
+Old and established neighborhoods are exceptionally hospitable to growing azaleas, as their mature trees provide the dappled shade and leaf litter that azaleas appreciate.
 Bumblebees are in heaven as they adore azalea blossoms.
 Recognizing the broad appeal of this perennial shrub, breeders continue to add more fragrance, cold tolerance, and color combinations to the azalea family.
 If you thought you couldn't grow them well in your zone, check out these varieties.Continue to 2 of 12 below.

 02 of 12

 Two-toned azalea blossoms make for very showy blooms in the flower garden.
 Don’t let the dainty appearance of these flowers fool you; this vigorous shrub is hardy in minus 40 degrees weather.
 To ensure the max number of these buttery popcorn-toned blooms, plant your azalea where it will receive at least four hours of sun.Continue to 3 of 12 below.

 03 of 12